Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Printing with Hamster Club may crash after a certain number of images due to spamming of the serial console with 0F command in double speed mode.
 If you absolutely want to print the 88 hamsters pictures of this games, split your work in a dozen of printing sessions.*

-**Known issues related to the decoder, Matlab/Octave side**
+**Known issues related to the decoder, Matlab/GNU Octave side**

-- *Direct printing from Matlab/Octave without using the Arduino IDE may crash if the Game Boy reboots into the printing session.
+- *Direct printing from Matlab/GNU Octave without using the Arduino IDE may crash if the Game Boy reboots into the printing session.
 The best is to reboot Arduino before the Game Boy to flush decoder text output between each games.
 Printing with the copy-paste method from the Arduino IDE is totally stable but requires more steps.*
-- *The graphical objects (figures) from Octave are very slow to display contrary to Matlab (codes being the sames), so I have deactivated graphical outputs during decoding to speed up the process for Octave users.*
+- *The graphical objects (figures) from GNU Octave are very slow to display contrary to Matlab (codes being the sames), so I have deactivated graphical outputs during decoding to speed up the process for GNU Octave users.*
-- *Finally, the way he serial port is handled under Matlab and Octave is not the same, so I had to split the direct printing codes in two versions.
+- *Finally, the way he serial port is handled under Matlab and GNU Octave is not the same, so I had to split the direct printing codes in two versions.
 All others codes are exactly the sames.
 I hope the two versions will be merged in a future release.*
-- *The direct printing mode is not yet compatible with Matlab Mobile or Octave for Android which is still a prototype.
+- *The direct printing mode is not yet compatible with Matlab Mobile or GNU Octave for Android which is still a prototype.
 So the only mobile solution is to chain a mobile USB/Serial sniffer App with Matlab Mobile.
-This is not as elegant as a single code, single App solution*
+This is not as elegant as a single code, single App solution.*

 # The complete list of games compatible with the Game Boy Printer and the Printer Emulator